-“Delegate of X, you have the floor for 60 seconds speaking in favour of this amendment”
+“Delegate of X, you have the floor for 60 seconds speaking in favor of this amendment”

 *The rest of the speeches occur*

-“We will now close the debate on the amendment and move swiftly to voting procedure on amendment 1.1, remember delegates this is a substantive vote, so the options to vote are in favour, against and abstain.
+“We will now close the debate on the amendment and move swiftly to the voting procedure on amendment 1.1, remember delegates this is a substantive vote, so the options to vote are in favor, against and abstain.
 If you declared yourself present and voting, you cannot abstain.
-All those in favour raise your placards now”
+All those in favor raise your placards now”

-“With 10 in favour, 9 against and 2 abstentions this motion passes, it will be added to the draft resolution shortly”
+“With 10 in favor, 9 against and 2 abstentions this motion passes, it will be added to the draft resolution shortly”

 Moving to Voting